Setting Rent: How Much Should I Charge for Rent?

 Step 2.
 Consider Your Zillow Rent Estimate

 The Zillow rent estimate (or Zestimate®) provides you with a figure for suitable rent according to your address.
 The tool takes into account square footage, number of bedrooms, number of bathrooms, rent prices of properties in your area, the last sale price, and information about the property that you provide.
-However, the usefulness of this tool does depend on where your property is located.
-Since it’s more accurate in some areas than others, it is important to also do your own assessment.
+However, the usefulness of this tool varies and depends on where your property is located and the data available to Zillow.
+Since it’s more accurate in some areas than others, it's important to also do your own assessment.

 Step 3.
 Run a Rental Market Analysis

-Use a rental market analysis (RMA) to determine how your property stacks up to similar rentals.
-This is like the comparative market analysis (CMA) you perform before purchasing a property.
-You should consider ratings for the neighborhood, the floor plan of the property, the property’s age, the lot size, and the landscaping of yards.
+A rental market analysis (RMA) will allow you to determine how your property stacks up to similar rentals in the area.
+This is like the comparative market analysis (CMA) you performed before purchasing a property.
+You should consider rating of the neighborhood, the floor plan and number of bedrooms of the property, the property’s age and recent renovations, the lot size, and the landscaping of the yard.

 Step 4.
 Compare Amenities of Similar Properties

-Next, consider in which ways your property is more or less desirable than other rentals in terms of amenities.
-You can charge extra for all the features renters are looking for, but you’ll need to discount for any amenities that competitors have and you lack.
+Next, you should consider how your property stacks up against the comparison rentals you found in terms of amenities.
+You can charge extra for features renters are looking for, but you’ll need to discount for any amenities that competitors have and you lack.
 Some key factors that influence a renter’s decision to live in a property include:

 • Whether it has an open floor plan